elixir-europe/rdmkit/pages/national_resources/lu_resources.md

 ## Introduction
 <!---General RDM considerations for your country, how to deal with RDM on a national level--->
-This page provides an overview of data management resources in Luxembourg.
-The target audience is scientific community in life science.
-An overview of services provided by ELIXIR-LU can be found on [this webpage](https://elixir-luxembourg.org/services/catalog/).
+On this page you will find an overview of data management resources available for the Luxembourgish life science research community.
+In addition to information provided here, the reader is advised to read the [Research Luxembourg website](https://www.researchluxembourg.org/en/), which describes the Luxembourg research landscape and developments.

 ## Funders
-Luxembourg’s main research funding body is the [Fonds National de la Recherche (FNR)](https://www.fnr.lu/).
+Luxembourg’s main research funding body is the [Fonds National de la Recherché (FNR)](https://www.fnr.lu/).
 The FNR promotes open-access to scientific publication through its [open-access fund](https://www.fnr.lu/funding-instruments/open-access-fund/).
-To increase the re-usability of research outputs the FNR adopt a research data management policy and expects all funded projects to prepare and implement Data Management Plans (DMP) in line with Science Europe guidelines.
-[Data Management Plan guiding questions](https://storage.fnr.lu/index.php/s/urQOCMeKlgXexZF) are provided in FNR grant management system.
+To increase the re-usability of research outputs the FNR adopts a [research data management policy](https://www.fnr.lu/open-science-new-fnr-policy-on-research-data-management/) and expects all funded projects to prepare and implement Data Management Plans (DMP) in line with Science Europe guidelines.
+[DMP guiding questions](https://storage.fnr.lu/index.php/s/urQOCMeKlgXexZF) are provided in the FNR grant management system.

 ## Regulations
 <!--- Ethical and legal regulations in the country, committees etc --->

+Luxembourg’s National Commission for Data Protection ([CNPD](https://cnpd.public.lu/en.html)), through its Open Data Protection Laboratory([DaProLab](https://cnpd.public.lu/en/actualites/national/2020/03/dapro-lab-recherche.html)), provides online guidance and information sessions on data protection for research.
+Luxembourg’s National Research Ethics Committee ([CNER](https://www.cner.lu/en-gb/Home)) provides ethical oversight and individual assessment for research projects, particularly for the collection, use and secondary use of data/samples from human subjects.

 ## Research infrastructures and resources
 <!--- e.g. human data, covid-19.
 Please, only add domain-specific resources that you think don't fit in the table at the bottom--->
-[ELIXIR Luxembourg](https://elixir-luxembourg.org) provides resources for life science data management, with the focus areas of translational biomedicine data hosting, data protection, data FAIRification and reproducible research.
+[The Luxembourgish node of ELIXIR](https://elixir-luxembourg.org) provides resources for life science data management, focusing on the areas of translational biomedicine data hosting, data protection, data FAIRification and reproducible research.
+ELIXIR Luxembourg provides the [TransMed tool assembly](transmed_assembly) to support research project with sensitive human data.

-Luxembourg is part of [EATRIS](https://eatris.eu/countries/luxembourg/) and provides services in translational medicine.
-ELIXIR Luxembourg also provides the [TransMed tool assembly](transmed_assembly) to support research project with sensitive human data.
+The Luxembourgish node of [EATRIS](https://eatris.eu/countries/luxembourg/) provides services in translational medicine.

-Luxembourg National Data Exchange Platform (PNED) is a government established infrastructure that provides services for the sharing and secondary use of data.
-PNED services are domain-agnostic, but includes lifesciences data management.
+Luxembourg National Data Service (LDS) is a government established organisation aiming to support and stimulate value creation from data in Luxembourg.
+LDS provides a variety of data management and stewardship services to enable the secondary use of data.
+LDS services are domain-agnostic and support the life sciences as well as other domains.

-[Uni.lu HPC](https://hpc.uni.lu/) and [EuroHPC MeluXina](https://luxprovide.lu/) offer high performance computing infrastructure combined with huge data storage capacity to Luxembourg public research. <!--Access: available to all research and industrial partners for the duration of joint projects.
-Related pages: data analysis, data storage. -->
+The Integrated BioBank of Luxembourg ([IBBL](https://www.lih.lu/en/translational-medicine/translational-medicine-operations-hub/integrated-biobank-of-luxembourg-ibbl/)) is a not-for-profit institute and the national biobanking platform hosted within the Luxembourg Institute of Health ([LIH](https://www.lih.lu/en/)).
+IBBL provides a full range of biobanking services to the biomedical sector including the industry, academia and EU consortia.

+University of Luxembourg’s High-Performance Computing Platform ([ULHPC](https://hpc.uni.lu)) and the EuroHPC  Joint Intitiative’s [MeluXina supercomputer](https://docs.lxp.lu) offer HPC capabilities for Luxembourg researchers, public sector and the industry.